LLM Gateway Architecture

 gcp_llm_gateway.ymltoprod. - Run prod

-/readyand chat-completions smoke checks from the prod GKE network. - Deploy backend-listen prod values after gateway prod smoke passes.
+/readyand chat-completions smoke checks from the prod GKE network. - Deploy backend-listen and the Cloud Run callers after gateway prod smoke passes; keep

 Major Library Choices